 The effects of such an unrelenting downpour on unsuspecting Spaniards are often excessive:

 Exhibit A) Rain starts as pressed for time English Teacher, iPod in, head down, hands in pockets and yet to register the barely noticeable pitter-pattering descending from above, is hurriedly walking to work.
 Man in front, upon sensing first drops, stops dead in tracks and holds out both hands, palms facing up, to confirm what he thinks he has just felt.
 Unaware English teacher awkwardly crashes into back of man in front, but still apologizes.

 “It’s raining!”, man in front exclaims.

 This would not happen in Britain, thinks English Teacher as he offers a feigned smile (except the apology of course).

-Exhibit B) English Teacher arrives at work, spends forty-five minutes planning the perfect lesson, ripe with rain-themed song exercices with useful ‘rain’ words and fun-filled games, only to find that only two of a possible ten students have bothered to turn up.
+Exhibit B) English Teacher arrives at work, spends forty-five minutes planning the perfect lesson, rife with rain-themed song exercises with useful ‘rain’ words and fun-filled games, only to find that only two of a possible ten students have bothered to turn up.

 “It’s raining!”, exclaims one of the students when asked why he thinks this is.

 English Teacher decides to save rain lesson for another rainy day.